 Educator Preparation at ASU is a wholly standards-based program.
-First and foremost, all programs are developed from state standards and approved by the Texas State Board for Educator Certification (SBEC).
+First and foremost, all programs are developed from state standards and approved by the Texas Education Agency (TEA).
+The degrees are approved by the Texas Higher Education Coordinating Board (THECB).
 Additionally, many of ASU's Educator Preparation program areas also ascribe to and meet standards from national professional associations.
 All preparation programs infuse the expectations from Texas public school standards as well as the Texas Essential Knowledge and Skills framework (TEKS) and the Texas Assessment of Knowledge and Skills (TAKS) measures of achievement and accountability.
 All program experiences, coursework, assignments, and field experiences, are aligned with standards and expectations, proficiencies, and outcomes delineated for all teacher certification areas.
 In this regard, the entire preparation program is held accountable.

 The development of teacher candidates in the Educator Preparation Program (EPP) is progressive and cumulative.
 Candidates are assessed at numerous key points in their academic and pedagogical programs.
-The final application and reflection experience, supervised student teaching is evaluated over a fourteen-week experience in diverse school settings with diverse learners.
+The final application and reflection experience, supervised student teaching is evaluated over a fourteenweek experience in diverse school settings with diverse learners.
 To evaluate clinical teaching, ASU has adopted the Texas Beginning Educator Support System (TxBESS), a framework for preparation of educators, evaluation of teachers' knowledge and skills, and support for emerging professionals.
 The components of the TxBESS framework focus first on the learner and the school community.
 Educator candidates gather descriptive and demographic information about their learners and schools.
 Then they apply this information when incorporating standards and expectations for instruction and assessment of learners.
 Planning, analysis, and reflection are evident in every aspect of the candidate teacher's emerging competence.
 Observation and evaluation by a highly qualified classroom teacher and supervision by university personnel occurs formally in four benchmark conference sessions where strengths and areas for improvement are discussed with the candidate and where the candidate demonstrates his or her effect on student learning.